 However, it's not just supercars which stole the limelight, as hiding in various parts of the car park saw favourites among petrolheads such as a classic Sierra Cosworth, a handful of Nissan Skyline GTR's- including the R32, R33 and R34 versions as well as a few classic VW Camper Vans.
 The futuristic Tesla Model X was also seen surrounded by enthusiasts throughout the morning, easy identifiable thanks to its dramatic Falcon Wing doors.
 The car park also had its fair share of hot hatchbacks from the likes of Audi, VW, Renault, Ford and Mercedes.

 This year Car Café will continue in Nottingham with meets occurring on the first Saturday of each month, up until and including September.
 With the popularity, this year other locations have been introduced further afield including Hull and Wilmslow, with some being announced in the near future, too.
 Check the Stratstone Facebook event page for all the important up to date information.

 Take a look at the photo album to see some of the first Car Café highlights - a big thank you to AJ Oakes, Karam Ginda, Sam Timmons and Automotive Asylum for sharing their photos with us.
 More can be seen on the Stratstone Facebook event page.

-We can't wait to see what instore for the rest of the Car Café season and would like to thank all those who came and made it a success, despite the weather.
+We can't wait to see what instore for the rest of the Car Café season and would like to thank all those who came and made it a success.